 Our teeth are unlike almost every other part of our body.
 Unlike our other organs, they don’t grow, regenerate or repair themselves, which means we need to take extra good care of them.
 But that care shouldn’t start as an adult, when your teeth have started to discolour.
 Good oral hygiene should start out early, giving you the strong foundation you need for healthy teeth.

-Today, we’ve got 8 top tips to help keep your children’s teeth clean and healthy for years to come.
+Today, we’ve got some great tips to help keep your children’s teeth clean and healthy for years to come.